berfinkilinc/QA_Streamlit_App/README.md

-# Retreival Based Question Answering System
+# Retrieval Based Question Answering System

 ## A project with a Streamlit interface that returns the most accurate predefined answer to a given question.